sarken/frontend-docs-test/stylesheets-views.md

 #### Translation

 The Archive will eventually be translated into additional languages.
-Style overrides for the third-party in-context editor may go here.
+This may one day be needed for style overrides for the third-party in-context editor.

+### Userstuff

+The userstuff stylesheet styles blocks of user-entered text such as comments or summaries, admin-entered text like news posts or FAQs, and large blocks of hardcoded text like the [About Us page](https://archiveofourown.org/about).

+Styling for works can be found in `#workskin`.

+### System messages

+Error, success, and caution messages as well as notes.
+This also styles the admin banners that are displayed on every page of the site during certain events.

 ### User roles